Lay betting is the most popular option on betting exchanges such as Betfair and Betdaq.

 Best laying systems that work

-• Are there lay betting methods in horse racing, greyhound racing and soccer?
+- Are there successful lay betting strategies in horse racing, greyhound racing and soccer?

 Let’s take a look at it!